Beeston, Leeds: Geography and demographics

 Beeston is an inner-city area located close to Leeds city centre.
 It is severed from the areas to the north by the M621 motorway, separated from Middleton by Middleton Park and from Cottingley by the Leeds Outer Ring Road.

 Beeston can be described as three distinct areas.
 Beeston – Parkside and Cross Flatts area and Beeston Hill are separated by Cross Flatts Park which runs between Dewsbury Road and Town Street: Beeston Hill to the east, and Parkside and Cross Flatts to the west.
 The distinction between these two areas has probably existed since medieval times when they were two separate manors.
 Beeston – Elland Road and Millshaw is primarily industrial and centred on Elland Road to the west of the area.

 Beeston – Parkside and Cross Flatts area

-The Parkside and Cross Flatts area of Beeston, sometimes locally known as Beeston Village, is centred on a shopping centre comprising a Nisa food store and a number of smaller shops.
+The Parkside and Cross Flatts area of Beeston, sometimes locally known as Beeston Village, is centred on a shopping centre comprising a Morrisons Daily food store and a number of smaller shops.
 Housing in this part of Beeston is made up of almost equal proportions of late Victorian and early-20th-century terraced housing to the east of Old Lane, and newer semi-detached family and housing association properties to the west.
 To the south side of Dewsbury Road, there are significant areas of industrial premises.

 Indicators for health, economic activity and community safety in this area are broadly consistent with averages for the City of Leeds as a whole.